alphagov/verify-metadata-controller/mdgen/README.md

 # Running mdgen

-mdgen relies on the aws hsm client which won't run on MacOS.
+mdgen relies on the aws HSM client which won't run on MacOS.
 To get around this we can use docker to provide a Linux system on which to install the client.